 \subsection{Case 2: Effect on Jurkowski \textit{et al.} state}

-In this case, a triple parameterized bound entangled state is adopted, which is proposed by Jurkowski \textit{et al.} and talked over in the equation \ref{Js}.
-The selected state comes with different parameter conditions, which are shown in Fig. \ref{f1}.
+In this case, a parameterized bound entangled state, proposed by Jurkowski \textit{et al.}, is adopted and talk over in the equation \ref{Js}.
+The selected state is shaped with three parameters and appears with different parameter conditions, which are shown in figure \ref{f1}.
 In the present study, the parameter condition of the state is set as $\epsilon_{1}=1;\epsilon_{2}=\epsilon_{3}=\epsilon$ and passed through the evolution process.
-For the parameter value $\epsilon = 4$ and different values of the interaction strength $D$, the results are shown in Fig. \ref{f4}, and for the interaction strength $D=0.6$ and multiple values of the parameter $\epsilon$, the results are shown in Fig. \ref{f5}.
+For the parameter value $\epsilon = 4$ and different values of the interaction strength $D$, the results are shown in figure \ref{f4}, and for the interaction strength $D=0.6$ and multiple values of the parameter $\epsilon$, the results are shown in figure \ref{f5}.

-Fig. \ref{f4} shows that for a particular value of the parameter $\epsilon$ and the interaction strength $D=0$, the CCNR criterion exists, but negativity (N) of the state is zero.
-This result indicates that for this case also, the state is bound entangled without any free entanglement for the considered value of the interaction strength $D$.
+Figure \ref{f4} shows that for a particular value of the parameter $\epsilon$ and the interaction strength $D=0$, the CCNR criterion exists, but the negativity (N) of the state is zero.
+This result also indicates that the state is bound entangled without any free entanglement for the considered value of the interaction strength $D$.
 As the interaction strength $D$ is introduced, a smooth free entanglement is raised in the state with the increment of negativity (N) with time and attains the ceiling value around $0.1$ as in the previous case.
 Further advancement of the interaction strength $D$ enhances the frequency of the oscillatory behavior of the system for which the maximum value of negativity reaches more quickly and a small amount of disturbance is generated in the negativity (N).